EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Cipher Suites

 EDHOC cipher suites consist of a set of COSE algorithms: an AEAD algorithm, an ECDH algorithm (including HKDF algorithm), an ECDH curve, a signature algorithm, and signature algorithm parameters.
 The signature algorithm is not used when EDHOC is authenticated with symmetric keys.
-Each cipher suite is either identified with a pre-defined int label or with an array of labels and values from the COSE Algorithms and Elliptic Curves regitries.
+Each cipher suite is either identified with a pre-defined int label or with an array of labels and values from the COSE Algorithms and Elliptic Curves registries.

 ~~~~~~~~~~~
    suite = int / [ 4*4 int / tstr, ? any ]